globetrotter91/ng-f1app/README.md

 Chrome and safari give an exception if the file request are made from cross origin without SSL.

 Therefore To run on chrome.
-Folloe the following steps
+Follow the following steps

     1. Install NodeJS
     2. Open your favorite terminal emulator